The-Asellus-Consortium/asellus-homepage-archive/_posts/2021-11-29-second-asellus-symposium.md

 });
 </script>

 On November 26th 2021, the 2nd Asellus Symposium was held online.
 There were some 40+ registered participants from institutions in 14 countries.
-Below you can find the final program, links to all recorded talks on youtube (unlisted) and a sumary of the discussion notes.
+Below you can find the final program, links to all recorded talks on youtube (unlisted) and a summary of the discussion notes.

 It was great to see the broad range of topics that were covered in presentations and during the discussion sessions (see synthesis of insight below) - from selective forces and determinants of pigmentation, intraspecific variation in innovativeness and behavioural responses to predator cues, foraging ecology and life-history variation, and species interactions (host-parasite, host-microbiome, predator-prey) to phylogeography and microevolution, along the surface-waterpipe-cave continuum, as well as natural and human-impacted environments.